Anarghya-Rao/Othello-project/README.md

 the game.
 7) The game helps build up a person’s strategic thinking skills.

-For more details, please check out the mini project report file.
+For more details, please read the mini project report file.

 In order to run this project:
 1) Download the files to a suitable location.
 2) Run the file "SEM3_Othello.py" on python shell.

 This will display a main menu through which the game can be accessed.